wangziqi2013/wangziqi2013.github.io/_posts/2018-12-28-Interval-Based-Memory-Reclamation.markdown

 read operations is a performance bottleneck.
 For example, in a concurrent binary tree implementation, any operation on the tree must contend for the cache line that stores the reference counter for the root node.

 Hazard Pointer (HP) is another technique that optimizes out unnecessary memory contention incurred by RC.
+Instead of writing to global states when a block is accessed, in HP, threads only publish their local read set to a thread-local lock-free list.
+When a block is unlinked, its address must be checked against all thread-local lists to see whether it is part of the working set of any other thread.
+If this is true